AISC Design Guide: Structural Stainless Steel

 health of the natural environment and the role of materials in impacting the

 Sampling method and protocol that should be used to sample for

 Companies that can conduct exposure testing for hexavalent chromium

-Hexavalent Chromium Not a Constituent of Stainless Steels
+Hexavalent Chromium Is Not Present in Stainless and Specialty Steels

 “LEED” Certification points for using STAINLESS STEEL

 The stainless steel producing members of the Specialty Steel Industry of North America indicated that the average post-consumer recycle content of the 300 series stainless steel grades, generally used in the building and construction market is approximately 75 to 85%.

 If you have stainless steel appliances and also have

 slate or tile in the kitchen, DO NOT USE MURIATIC ACID to clean the tile or

 3050 K. Street, N.W.
 Washington, DC 20007 | 202-342-8630